microsoft/vscode-docs/docs/terminal/basics.md

 Navigate between terminals in a group by focusing the previous pane, `kb(workbench.action.terminal.focusPreviousPane)`, or the next pane, `kb(workbench.action.terminal.focusNextPane)`.

-Dragging and dropping tabs in the list will rearrange them.
+Dragging and dropping tabs in the list rearranges them.
 Dragging a tab into the main terminal area allows moving a terminal from one group to another.

 Moving a terminal into its own group can be done with the **Terminal: Unsplit Terminal** command through the Command Palette or in the right-click context menu.